babalugats76/quizdini-teach-deprecated/README.md

 * Figure out how to represent matches on the screen, e.g., table, cards, etc.
 * Accordion Component
   * Comment
-  * Refine/shorten accordian toggle
+  * ~~Refine/shorten accordian toggle~~
   * Add Icon functionality
 * Create table component
 * Add table component to MatchForm for matches
 * Create Floating Label Component
-  * Refine floating label style
+  * Refine floating label style; use dynamic inline style to substitute yellow, red, grey, but with opacity
-  * Remove color-switching logic; replace with warning/danger prop; wrap Label with `floating` prop; perhaps pull out into own component based upon what happens with textarea
+  * Consider using a constants file with colors?
+  * Reexamine whether floating label should be pulled out into its own Component
 * Investigate controlling line-height, especially in input field; some fonts will require adjustment and we need to figure out where to put that style override

 ## React Router